IndieOutreach/scrape-twitch-v2.0/README.md

 #### Instructions
  - Clone this repo
- - Create './credentials.json' with content: `{"twitch": "YOUR_TWITCH_CLIENT_ID", "igdb": "YOUR_IGDB_USER_KEY"}` so scraper.py can access the necessary APIs using your account info.
+ - Create your own `./credentials.json` (format specified below) so scraper.py can access the necessary APIs using your account info.

+#### pip installations
+ - `requests-oauthlib` for making OAuth2 requests to Twitch's API

 #### How to Run
  - run `python tests.py` to run the test suite and make sure all components of the scraper work